 The Pump Room, with its Corinthian columns, glittering chandelier and spa fountain, embodies what was once the heart of the Georgian social scene, when high society flocked to the city for the waters which they believed would relieve all their illnesses and discomforts.
 Whilst the Romans would have bathed in the mineral-rich water, it was the Georgians who began drinking it in the late seventeenth century.
 They came here to take the waters, which you can still do today.

 Adjacent to the historic Roman Baths, The Pump Room Restaurant is one of the city’s most magnificent and elegant dining establishments.
-Open for breakfast, lunch, tea, and dinner (in July and August), The Pump Room Restaurant serves delicious modern British cuisine by renowned caterers Searcys.
+Open for morning coffee and afternoon tea, The Pump Room Restaurant serves delicious modern British cuisine by renowned caterers Searcys.

 One of the most popular quintessentially British traditions to enjoy when visiting Bath is afternoon tea.
 The Pump Room Restaurant provides the perfect backdrop for this sophisticated experience, offering a selection of different teas, coffees or Champagne with delicate sandwiches, pastries and cakes.
 You’ll also find Bath Buns on the menu, a local delicacy that’s not to be missed!
 Special children's afternoon tea menus are often available during holidays.

 The Pump Room Trio and pianist also play in the restaurant daily, providing wonderful musical accompaniment to your morning coffee or afternoon tea.